Standard Terms and Conditions for Model Subscription Service

 Procedure.
 The indemnifying party’s obligations as set forth above are expressly conditioned upon each of the following: (a) the indemnified party shall promptly notify the indemnifying party in writing of any threatened or actual claim or suit; (b) the indemnifying party shall have sole control of the defense or settlement of any claim or suit; and (c) the indemnified party shall cooperate with the indemnifying party to facilitate the settlement or defense of any claim or suit.

 Termination by Customer.
 If Customer wants to terminate Customer’s agreement with cQuant, Customer may do so by (a) notifying cQuant at any time; and (b) closing Customer’s accounts for the Service, where cQuant has made this option available to Customer.
-Customer’s notice should be sent, in writing, to cQuant’s address set forth below.
+Customer’s notice should be sent, in writing, to cQuant’s address listed on the cQuant website.

 Governing Law and Venue.
-These Terms and any action related thereto will be governed and interpreted by and under the laws of the State of Colorado, without giving effect to any conflicts of laws principles that require the application of the law of a different jurisdiction.
-Customer hereby expressly consents to the personal jurisdiction and venue in the state and federal courts for the county in which cQuant’s principal place of business is located for any lawsuit filed there against Customer by cQuant arising from or related to these Terms.
-The United Nations Convention on Contracts for the International Sale of Goods does not apply to these Terms.
+These Terms of Service and any action related thereto will be governed and interpreted by and under the laws of the State of Colorado, without giving effect to any conflicts of laws principles that require the application of the law of a different jurisdiction.
+Customer hereby expressly consents to the personal jurisdiction and venue in the state and federal courts for the county in which cQuant’s principal place of business is located for any lawsuit filed there against Customer by cQuant arising from or related to these Terms of Service.
+The United Nations Convention on Contracts for the International Sale of Goods does not apply to these Terms of Service.
 Customer shall always comply with all international and domestic laws, ordinances, regulations, and statutes that are applicable to its purchase and use of the Service hereunder.

 Local Laws. cQuant and its suppliers make no representation that the Service is appropriate or available for use in locations other than the United States.
 If Customer use the Service from outside the United States, Customer is solely responsible for compliance with all applicable laws, including without limitation export and import regulations of other countries.
 Any diversion of the Content contrary to United States law is prohibited.